jbakse/site_builder/content/turtles/index.md

 `myTurtle = new Turtle(x, y)`

-The turtle constructor, it creates a turtle object.
+The turtle constructor: it creates a turtle object.

 It takes optional [x, y] starting coordinates or defaults to the center of the sketch.